Zubax/canface_cf1/README.md

 #### Via the Debug Port

-Use [Zubax DroneCode Probe](https://kb.zubax.com/x/iIAh) or any other JTAG/SWD debugger.
+Use the [Zubax Dronecode Probe](https://kb.zubax.com/x/iIAh) or any other JTAG/SWD debugger.
 This helper script should do everything automatically (execute from the firmware directory):

 ```bash